csslc/CCSR/README.md

 This project is released under the [Apache 2.0 license](LICENSE).

 ### Acknowledgement
 This project is based on [ControlNet](https://github.com/lllyasviel/ControlNet), [BasicSR](https://github.com/XPixelGroup/BasicSR) and [DiffBIR](https://github.com/XPixelGroup/DiffBIR).
-Some codes are brought from [StableSR](https://github.com/IceClear/StableSR).Thanks for their awesome works.
+Some codes are brought from [StableSR](https://github.com/IceClear/StableSR).
+Thanks for their awesome works.

 ### Contact
 If you have any questions, please contact: ling-chen.sun@connect.polyu.hk